Cirkit Designer Logo

 1. Charging the Power Bank:

-• The LED indicators on the power bank will light up to show the charging progress.
+• The LED indicators will blink to show the charging progress.
+When all four LEDs are solid, the power bank is fully charged.

 2. Charging Devices:

-• Connect your device to the USB-A or USB-C output port using a compatible charging cable.
+• Connect your device to one of the USB-A output ports using a compatible charging cable.

 3. Checking Battery Level: